Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Results: Modeling economic complexity

-Here, we note that these relationships - $\rho$ (and thus substitutability $\sigma = \frac{1}{1-\rho}$) increasing with GDP per capita (level of development), and $\nu$ decreasing - are prevalent throughout the bulk of the development economics literature (Chirinko 2008, Knoblach and Stockl 2019); the first, reflecting the ability of advanced economies to flexibly employ a wide variety of capabilities, and the second, reflecting the convergence hypothesis and the tendency for richer countries to grow more slowly.
+Here, we note that these relationships - $\rho$ (and thus substitutability $\sigma = \frac{1}{1-\rho}$) increasing with GDP per capita (level of development), and $\nu$ decreasing - are prevalent throughout the bulk of the development economics literature (Chirinko 2008, Knoblach and Stockl 2019).
+In particular, $\rho$ increasing with GDP per capita indicates that more developed economies can combine capabilities more flexibly; and $\nu$ decreasing implies diminishing returns in combining capabilities, possibly because more complex products are closer to the technological frontier.
 The fact that ECI absorbs the significance of GDP per capita as a proxy for development in the regressions above is a very meaningful finding all on its own; it demonstrates that measures of complexity are more informative than aggregate measures like GDP per capita in determining the productive structure of an economy.
-Though ECI is negatively correlated with returns to scale $\nu$, which is counter-intuitive for an empirically successful predictor of economic growth, this is naturally explained by ECI absorbing the coefficient for log GDP per capita and thus serving as a proxy for the level of development of the country; note also a significant positive coefficient for population for $\nu$, potentially reflecting a core tenet of endogenous growth theory: the ability of larger economies to generate new ideas at a a quicker pace (Romer 1989).
-As much of the literature has theoretically asserted via frameworks like the Solow model (Klump and de La Grandville 2000) and empirically confirmed (Miyagiwa and Papageorgiou 2002), a high rate of substitutability between different factors of production leads to a more efficient productive structure and a higher level of income; if the above results are indeed true, then it would explain much of what makes ECI a robust predictor of economic growth in the first place.
+As much of the literature has theoretically asserted via frameworks like the Solow model (Klump and de La Grandville 2000) and empirically confirmed (Miyagiwa and Papageorgiou 2002), a high rate of substitutability between different factors of production leads to a more efficient productive structure and a higher level of income; if ECI proxies for this measure of productive structure, then it would explain much of what makes ECI a robust predictor of economic growth in the first place.